 - A student may be more easily able to find a substitute for an on-campus job because of the number of other student workers.
 However, finding a substitute for an off-campus job may be easier at times (such as during finals or breaks) since the pool will include people other than students.

 - An off-campus employer may have difficulty letting a student go during long weekends, school breaks or summer vacation.
-Your student should be sure he has an agreement with his employer if he expects to take time off to go home.
+Your student should be sure they have an agreement with the employer if they expect to take time off to go home.

-- If your student has had a job at home with a major company, it is possible that he can transfer to a location close to school.
+- If your student has had a job at home with a major company, it is possible that they can transfer to a location close to school.

 - An on-campus job will allow your student to make connections on campus.
-He will have an opportunity to meet and work with other students, faculty and staff members.
-However, an off-campus job will allow him to connect with people outside of the college.
-If he is looking for an opportunity to have a break from school or to connect with the wider community, this may provide a good avenue.
+Your student will have an opportunity to meet and work with other students, faculty and staff members.
+However, an off-campus job will allow them to connect with people outside of the college.
+If your student is looking for an opportunity to have a break from school or to connect with the wider community, this may provide a good avenue.

 - Your student might consider which jobs are more interesting.
 Both on and off campus jobs may be menial work – clerical work, food service work, landscaping or retail work.
-However, some on or off campus jobs may be more challenging or allow him to make connections.
-Have him weigh opportunities.
+However, some on or off campus jobs may be more challenging or allow your student to make connections.
+Have them weigh opportunities.

 - Off-campus jobs may have better pay, possibly with raises and benefits.
 A student working on-campus may trade off some cash benefit for convenience or flexibility or an opportunity to work in a particular department or with a particular person.

 - Most on-campus jobs are for the school year only.
-If your student hopes to continue his job all year, he should ask about summer employment.
+If your student hopes to continue their job all year, they should ask about summer employment.

 - Off campus jobs may lead to employment after college.
-Your student might consider what he hopes to be doing after graduation and look for some off-campus job that is related.
+Your student might consider what they hope to be doing after graduation and look for some off-campus job that is related.

 - Any college job – either on or off campus – will go on your student’s resume.
-He will be able to demonstrate discipline, reliability, and steady employment.
+Your student will be able to demonstrate discipline, reliability, and steady employment.

 For some students, working on campus is the perfect opportunity for a number of reasons.
 For other students, looking off-campus for employment opens up options.
-Once your student has decided what he is looking for in a job, and has considered the many factors involved, he will be able to make an informed decision about whether to work, and where to work, during college.
+Once your student has decided what they are looking for in a job, and have considered the many factors involved, they will be able to make an informed decision about whether to work, and where to work, during college.